adyxax/www/content/blog/miscellaneous/wireguard-routing-2.md

 You might have feared this would be the most complicated configuration but it is the simplest: every peer has a `/32` netmask.
 The only thing to note is that we do not specify an endpoint for Adolin and Baon since they are behind a home network's NAT.

-The only additional thing we need is to enable routing on Elend so that it can forward traffic (firewalling is the subject of the next article).
+The only additional thing we need is to enable routing on Elend so that it can forward traffic (firewalling is the subject of a next article).
 This can be done by setting the right sysctl value depending on your operating system:
 - FreeBSD: set `gateway_enable="YES"` in your `/etc/rc.conf`
 - Linux: set `net.ipv4.ip_forward=1` in your `/etc/sysctl.conf`
 - OpenBSD: set `net.inet.ip.forwarding=1` in your `/etc/sysctl.conf`